AdeolaS/trade-capture-system/docs/enhancements.md

 - I Validate the search parameters in TradeService.validateSearchParameters().
 I check for things such as the earliest date being before the latest date, and certain parameters existing in the database.
 - Any error messages from the validation method are collected in a String and thrown as a RuntimeException to the TradeController.
 I chose to implement it this way for ease of use on the user’s side.
 Collecting all the errors at the end of the checks and giving them all to the user at once means that there’ll be less back-and-forth fixing of errors if the user has input many invalid values.
 - The list of trades (or error message) is returned as a response entity from the controller method.
+- Improvements for the future: At the moment, I can only search for one type of book, counterparty or trade status at a time.
+If I had more time, I would allow multiple inputs for each parameter to be accepted.

 ### (“/filter”)
 With this endpoint, users can search for all trades.
 The trades will be paginated according to the input parameters, with default values provided.